torreyma/intro-2-qgis/Mark-Torrey_intro-2-QGIS.md

 * (R and Python: programming languages, also open-source)

 <!--
-* What does GIS stand for?
-    * Geographic Information System
-* And does anyone know what it does?
-    * Makes maps
-* Why isn't it just called mapping software?
-    * "Geographic Information" more accurately describes what the software does.
-It's not primarily about making maps, it's about poking your data.
-The simplest way to think of it is as an extension of your spreadsheet software like Excel.
-An extension that lets you look at your spreadsheet from a mappy kind of perspective (if you can).
-If all you wanted to do was make pretty maps, you want to be working in Illustrator and getting a lesson from a graphic designer (a useful, but different expertise).
-You can get pretty maps out of GIS, but that's kinda the secondary function after data analysis.
-Keep this in mind because it will help you understand some the of the more byzatine methods that come up in GIS sometimes.
 * Software:
     * If you're going to do anything in GIS you need to know that ArcGIS exists: that's the main commercial software comapnies buy if they have tons of money to spend on their GIS work.
 It's made by a company called ESRI.
     * QGIS is the open-source and free and designed to work similarly to ArcGIS.
 It does all the core things ArcGIS does, and is sometimes simpler to use.
     * You should also know that almost everything you can do in GIS you can do in programming languages like R and Python, and a lot of people do.
 The big benefit to a GIS is you get a point-and-clicky interface, instead of having to write code.
 -->

 ---